ExchangeUnion/docs/Market Maker Guide.md

 ```

 Re-enter xud-ctl (`bash ~/xud.sh`) and accept the prompt to add arby.
 You can see arby's orders via `listorders`, completed trades via `tradehistory` and can follow actions taken by arby with `logs arby`.

+Check the official [README](https://github.com/ExchangeUnion/market-maker-tools/blob/master/README.md) to learn more about how arby works.

 # Report Issues